Klarna's Valuation Tops 140 Billion Kronor Ahead of NYSE Debut

 The number of active consumers using Klarna was summarized in the quarter to 111 million in 26 countries, and the number of merchants using Klarna around the world to 790,000.

-The banks that are arranging the listing - with Goldman Sachs, JP Morgan and Morgan Stanley at the forefront - also have the opportunity to buy an additional 5.1 million shares from major owners under the same conditions as the introduction offer.
-If they use these options, the number of Klarna shares traded on the New York Stock Exchange could increase to 39.5 million.
+The banks that are arranging the listing – with Goldman Sachs, JP Morgan and Morgan Stanley at the forefront – have, in addition to this, the opportunity to buy an additional 5.1 million shares from the major owners according to the same terms as the introduction offer.
+If they were to utilize these options, the number of Klarna shares traded on the New York Stock Exchange could increase to 39.5 million.

 The proportion of Klarna's total 377.8 million outstanding shares that are traded on the New York Stock Exchange after the introduction has been completed may thus end up at 9-10 percent.